adobeio/adobeio-documentation/events/using/analytics-triggers-event-setup.md

 # Integrate Analytics Triggers with Adobe I/O Events

-These instructions describe how to use Adobe Analytics triggers to notify you of Adobe I/O events, including the behavior of your site's users.
+These instructions describe how to use Adobe Analytics triggers to notify you of Adobe I/O events, including the behavior of your site&rsquo;s users.
 Follow the instructions below to try the solution yourself.

 - [Introduction](#introduction)
 - [Set up products](#setupproducts)